flyteorg/flyte/cookbook/integrations/flytekit_plugins/greatexpectations/README.rst

 Data Validation Failure
 ^^^^^^^^^^^^^^^^^^^^^^^

-If the data validation fails, the plugin will raise a Great Expectations' :py:obj:`ValidationError <great_expectations.exceptions.ValidationError>`.
+If the data validation fails, the plugin will raise a :py:class:`GreatExpectationsValidationError <greatexpectations:great_expectations.exceptions.GreatExpectationsValidationError>`.

 For example, this is how the error message looks on the Flyte UI: